-When he testified before the Senate Judiciary Committee in January, hoping to be confirmed as attorney general under President Trump, William Barr made a number of promises, as documented by People For the American Way.
+When he testified before the Senate Judiciary Committee in January, hoping to be confirmed as attorney general under President Trump, William Barr made a number of promises.
 None was more important than his pledge to “ensure that the administration of justice, the enforcement of the law, is above and away from politics.”
-He promised to “ensure” that “every enforcement decision” at DOJ “must be based strictly on the laws and the facts, not on partisan, political or personal interests.”
+He promised to “ensure” that “every enforcement decision” at the Department of Justice (DOJ) “must be based strictly on the laws and the facts, not on partisan, political or personal interests.”
 He stated flatly that he “will not permit partisan politics, personal interests, or any other improper consideration to interfere” with the Mueller probe or “any other investigation.”

 In fact, however, Barr has repeatedly broken this crucial promise in recent months.
 As one former DOJ official put it in early October, Barr has “broken the first rule for any attorney general: the rule of sound judgment and impartial apolitical administration of justice.”

 Let’s start with his handling of the results of the Mueller investigation.
 Despite his pledge to “share” the report with Congress “as much as possible” and that it “will not happen” that the president will “put his own spin on” and “correct” the Mueller report “before it’s released,” that’s precisely what did happen thanks to Barr himself.
 Before releasing any of the report to Congress, Barr himself provided a misleading public summary and press conference and publicized his own conclusion (not shared by Mueller) that Trump did not obstruct justice, and even used Trump’s phrase “no collusion,” clearly presenting the report “through Donald Trump’s point of view.”